alankrantas/pxt-nexusbit/README.md

 ![IMG_0006](https://user-images.githubusercontent.com/44191076/57355358-6a155600-71a0-11e9-912c-9fcd4bfde060.JPG)

-## Compability to Thunder:bit v2/v1
+## Compatibility to Thunder:bit v2/v1 Boards

 This extension is also appliable to Thunder:bit v2/v1 expansion boards made by TCEA (you'll need to select the board type).
 Thunder:bits are similar to Nexus:bit, except they are larger (more suitable for maker projects), have no microphone and only have 8 (v2) or 4 (v1) PCA9685 servo pins.
 V2 version has a buzzer jumper as well.